Learn how to read, create, update, and delete managed columns using the

 }

-You can use the following argument(s) to reduce the number of results returned in your managed_column
+You can use the following arguments to reduce the number of results returned in your managed_column query.

 Fields

-You can use the following field(s) to specify what information your managed_columns
+You can use the following fields to specify what information your managed_columns query will return.

 Mutations

-This mutation creates a new managed status column via the API.
-You can also specify a set of fields to return metadata about the new column.
+The create_status_managed_column mutation creates a new managed status column via the API.
+You can specify which fields to return in the mutation response.

 mutation {